Waste Management & Source Reduction

-Composting is still available in back-of-house areas at Methodist Hospital and in the cafeteria and restrooms at the 825 Building.
+Composting is available in back-of-house areas at Methodist Hospital and Methodist Women’s Hospital and in the cafeteria and restrooms at the 825 Building.
 Methodist Hospital and the 825 Building both offer composting of food scraps, napkins, and other cafeteria compostables, and the 825 Building also has paper towel composting in restrooms.

 Nebraska Methodist College